 The Sustainable Agricultural Land Management (SALM) methodology was the first VCS authorized methodology for monitoring GHG benefits.
 The methodology can be applied for a broad range of SALM practices and was particularly developed for smallholder agricultural production systems that are quite diverse.
 Practices and yields are monitored, and together with online available information on soils and climate, the impact on soil organic carbon (SOC) stock changes are estimated using the RothC model, which was previously parameterized in Kenya.

-Standard: Under the Verra standard, the leading standard in the voluntary carbon market v1.0.pdf Soil carbon monitoring approach:
+Standard: Under the Verra standard, the leading standard in the voluntary carbon market loads/2018/03/VM0017-SALM-Methodolgyv1.0.pdf

 - Methodology: